rrenode/craftworkgames.github.io/docs/features/tweening/tweening.md

 Tweening is the process of providing an animated image with multiple images per second, giving it a smoother image quality.
 The word originally comes from the English word inbetweening which means something like stopping in between.
-`MonoGame.Extended.Tweening` enables you to smoothly transition properties of an object in the gameworld, such as position, size, or opacity.
+`MonoGame.Extended.Tweening` enables you to smoothly transition properties of an object in the game world, such as position, size, or opacity.

 ## Usage